"Mind is a vestigial organ, like appendix or ear lobes. 'Application of Mind', as a concept, is overrated.", says Sam Peters

 When arguments go against him, Sam uses two weapons.
 First is to call people names.
 People who debate with uncomfortable facts and figures are 'Liberals'.
 If they provide facts about how the decisions are impacting the poor and the marginalized, they are 'Left Leaning Liberals' (worst kind of Liberals).
 If the Press asks tough questions, they are 'Presstitutes'.

-If name calling do not work, they use the second weapon.
+If name calling do not work, he uses the second weapon.
 It is called the 'Anti-Modiji' weapon.
 There are three variants to this weapon.
-The question variant is 'Why are you against Modiji', the statement variant is 'Your are against Modiji' and the accusatory variant is 'Why are you impeding the progress that Modiji is trying to bring'.
+The question variant is 'Why are you against Modiji?', the statement variant is 'Your are against Modiji' and the accusatory variant is 'Why are you impeding the progress that Modiji is trying to bring?'.